jeffhowarth/eeprimer/lessons/image_bands.md

 <details>
 <summary><b>Check your understanding.</b></summary>
 <br>
-How does this data description differ from the information that you printed to the <b>Console</b> in the previous step?
+What information can you find in the catalog description that was not provided when you printed the image to the <b>Console</b> in the previous step?
 </details>

 ### Chart histogram of image data